 I haven’t seen setup included on any other Bowflex PR1000 review before, so I wanted to give you a couple quick tips on setting this thing up in your home.
 The actual assembly of the PR1000 is pretty painless; there’s nothing I really need to warn you about there.
 Bowflex includes a step-by-step instruction manual that’s easy to follow and it only takes about an hour or two to get everything completely setup and ready to go.
 However, before you get started, I’d recommend mapping out an area of where you want the system to go.
 The PR1000’s exact product dimensions are 84″ x 38″ x 81″ (L x W x H), but the actual workout area required is a bit larger because of how the resistance rods bow outwards when in use, so the space you should plan for is 103″ x 80″ x 82″ (L x W x H).
 This will ensure you have plenty of space to use your new home gym comfortably.
 While we’re on the subject of space, something I found cool about the PR1000 is that it folds up to save space when you’re not using it, so that makes it easier to put in tight locations.

-The Bowflex PR1000 home gym offers a little over 30 exercises to choose from, and there’s options for nearly every muscle group, which is ultimately the main thing you want from a home gym.
+The Bowflex PR1000 home gym offers a little over 30 exercises to choose from, and there are options for nearly every muscle group, which is ultimately the main thing you want from a home gym.
 To show you all of the options you’ll have, I’ve put together a table and categorized each exercise by muscle group below.

 • Incline Bench Press